I. THE PROPERTY TAX:

 The decision of the Property Tax Assessment Appeal Board may be appealed by either party to the Maryland Tax Court.
-This appeal must be filed, in writing, within 30 days of the date of the decision by the PTAAB.
+This appeal must be filed in writing and within 30 days of the date of the decision by the PTAAB.
 The Maryland Tax Court (MTC) is an independent body appointed by the Governor.
 Although the proceedings of the MTC are more formal than a PTAAB hearing, it is still considered to be an informal, administrative hearing.
 No filing fee is involved and an attorney is not required.
-The property owner and an assessor are given the opportunity to present their arguments concerning the fair market value of the property.
+The customer and an assessor are given the opportunity to present their arguments concerning the fair market value of the property.
 A decision is rendered to both parties in the appeal.
 This is the last administrative step in the appeal process.
 Any further appeal must be taken to the Circuit Court.
 An appeal to the Circuit Court is formal and the Court examines the record made at the Maryland Tax Court to determine if the MTC made an error as a matter of law.

 with appeals, assessment notification, and public information.
 To receive a brochure which lists these rights, contact your local assessment office

 The Department of Assessments and Taxation administers a number of property tax relief programs which are specifically designed to provide needed relief to certain groups of property owners.

 HOMEOWNERS' PROPERTY TAX CREDIT PROGRAM

-The Homeowners' Property Tax Credit Program (Circuit Breaker) is the largest and most important program in that it provides annual property tax credits to 1 out of every 17 homeowners who qualify by reason of
+The Homeowners' Property Tax Credit Program (Circuit Breaker) is the largest and most important program in that it provides annual property tax credits to homeowners who qualify by reason of